wilhelmer/mkdocs-unused-files/README.md

 4. Once all pages have been processed, display an MkDocs info message listing all non-referenced files:

 ```
-INFO -  The following files exist in the docs directory, but may be unused:
+WARNING -  The following files exist in the docs directory, but may be unused:
         - images/image1.svg
         - images/subdir/image2.png
 ```

 ## Options

 * `dir`: The directory where to search for unused files.
 Path is relative to `docs_dir`.
 The plugin recurses all subdirectories.
 For example, if you specify `images` and `docs_dir` is set to `docs`, the plugin searches in `docs/images`, including all subdirectories.
 Defaults to `docs_dir`.
 * `file_types`: List of file types the plugin should process (whitelist).
 If empty or omitted, all files **except Markdown (md)** files will be processed.
 Defaults to `[]`.
+* `excluded_files`: List of files (relative to the `dir`), which are explicitly excluded.
+Works in combination with `file_types`